 - Responding to data subjects' requests for information within 30 days (Articles 18(1) and 20, Personal Data Law).
-For more on data subject rights, see Question 13 and Question 14. - Informing data subjects of the consequences of failing to provide personal data in response to a mandatory request (Article 18(2), Personal Data Law).
-For more on data subject notification, see Question 12. - Informing data subjects that the data operator has received personal data from sources other than the data subject, unless an exception applies (Article 18(3), Personal Data Law).
-For more on data subject notification, see Question 12. - Defining the categories of personal data, the purposes of data processing, and the duration of processing, if the data operator collected the personal data from a source other than the data subject, unless there is an exception (Article 18(3), Personal Data Law). - Obtaining the data subject's consent before processing their personal data unless an exception applies.
-For more on consent, see Question 9 and Question 10. - Taking measures that are necessary and sufficient to ensure proper personal data processing including: - appointing a data protection officer; - adopting a data protection policy and other required documents; - conducting audits to check compliance with the Personal Data Law and impact assessments following data breach incidents; and - training employees on compliance with the Personal Data Law.
+For more on data subject rights, see Question 12 and Question 13. - Informing data subjects of the consequences of failing to provide personal data in response to a mandatory request (Article 18(2), Personal Data Law).
+For more on data subject information rights, see Question 12. - Informing data subjects that the data operator has received personal data from sources other than the data subject, unless an exception applies (Article 18(3), Personal Data Law).
+For more on this notification, see Question 12. - Defining the categories of personal data, the purposes of data processing, and the duration of processing, if the data operator collected the personal data from a source other than the data subject, unless there is an exception (Article 18(3), Personal Data Law). - Obtaining the data subject's consent before processing their personal data unless an exception applies, including consent concerning personal data made publicly available.
+For more on consent, see Question 9 and Question 10. - Taking measures that are necessary and sufficient to ensure proper personal data processing including: - adopting a data protection policy and other required documents; - conducting audits to check compliance with the Personal Data Law and impact assessments following data breach incidents; and - training employees on compliance with the Personal Data Law.